Megakuul/Megakuul.ch/src/routes/projects/opensail/+page.md

 ]
 ---

-Sophisticated regatta rating system that is so transparent that, since it dropped, it has become pretty quiet around Ignotus Peverell's cloak.
+Sophisticated regatta rating system that is so transparent, since it dropped, it has become pretty quiet around Ignotus Peverell's cloak.

 ## Table of Contents